keymaker-arch/keymaker-arch.github.io/kernelpwn/challenges/Seccon2020-kstack/kstask.md

 ### 3.overwrite a *seq_operations* struct: setxattr

 ​	In last step we caused a double freed chunk.
 Now we place a *struct seq_operations* to it by opening the sequence file */proc/self/stat*.
-Since the chunk is double-freed, if we allocate a 32 bytes chunk now we will get it again, giving us the oppurtunity to overwrite the function pointers in the struct.
+Since the chunk is double-freed, if we allocate a 32 bytes chunk now we will get it again, giving us the opportunity to overwrite the function pointers in the struct.

 ​	We can use *setxattr* to get the chunk again and write data to it.
 Here comes the tricky part: we put the data we are going to write to a mmap region whose layout will be